 The Alger-Marquette Continuum of Care (AMCOC) serves as the Advisory Board for the

 10-Year Plan to End Homelessness in Marquette and Alger Counties.
 The AMCOC “exists to identify and address the short and long-term needs for emergency services, as well as housing and shelter needs of homeless and near-homeless individuals and families in Marquette and Alger Counties.
 The AMCOC continues to be a community-based body of concerned individuals and organizations operating within the Marquette and Alger County area.”
-Organizations participating in the AMCOC and providing oversight in the development and ongoing progress of the plan include the following: Marquette Community Collaborative Partnership?, Alger-Marquette Community Partnership, Women’s Center, Inc., Marquette Housing Commission, Alger-Marquette Community Action Board (AMCAB), Alger and Marquette Department of Human Services, MSHDA HCV Housing Agent, Veterans Administration, Superior Alliance for Independent Living, Lutheran Social Services of Wisconsin and Upper Michigan, Inc., Great Lakes Recovery Centers, Pathways to Independent Living, United Way, Child and Family Services, Room at the Inn, Janzen House, Salvation Army, and Marquette-Alger Regional Educational Services Agency (MARESA), Regional Interagency Consumer Committee (RICC), St. Vincent de Paul, U.P.
+Organizations participating in the AMCOC and providing oversight in the development and ongoing progress of the plan include the following: Alger-Marquette Community Partnership, Women’s Center, Inc., Marquette Housing Commission, Alger-Marquette Community Action Board (AMCAB), Alger and Marquette Department of Human Services, MSHDA HCV Housing Agent, Veterans Administration, Superior Alliance for Independent Living, Lutheran Social Services of Wisconsin and Upper Michigan, Inc., Great Lakes Recovery Centers, Pathways to Independent Living, United Way, Child and Family Services, Room at the Inn, Janzen House, Salvation Army, Marquette-Alger Regional Educational Services Agency (MARESA), Regional Interagency Consumer Committee (RICC), St. Vincent de Paul, U.P.
 Commission for Area Progress (UPCAP), and the Marquette County Health Department. .

 The AMCOC plan is entitled Building Upon Community Assets: A 10-Year Plan to End Homelessness in Marquette and Alger Counties.